 Check-in or drop off your bags and head for a late breakfast in one of the many cafes around the city centre.
-Two of my favourite breakfast places are Picnic in the Marchant City or Rose & Grants, whose their vegan square sausage is a famous staple in town, even among meat-eaters.
+Two of my favourite breakfast places are Picnic in the Merchant City or Rose & Grant’s, whose their vegan square sausage is a famous staple in town, even among meat-eaters.

 Both open at 8 am during the week, but if you need to kill some time before they open during the weekend, why not check out some of the street art along the Glasgow City Centre Mural Trail, which is one of the quirky tours through the city.
 With the leaflet and map downloaded to your phone, all you need to do is peek around a few corners and you’ll see some of the city’s most amazing murals.

 10 am: Exploring the West End